Stationary Solution to Charged Hairy Black Hole in AdS4: Kasner Interior, Rotating Shock Waves, and Fast Scrambling: Stationary Charged Hairy Black Hole Solution in AdS

 \subsection{Near-boundary and near-horizon expansions}

 In solving the equations of motion numerically, we need to specify boundary conditions.
 The differential equations are second order in $\phi,A_t,A_x,N$ and first order in $f,\chi$.
 We integrate the equations of motion numerically by dividing them into two parts.
 The first part is the integration from the near-horizon region with $r=r_H-\delta$ to the boundary at $r\rightarrow 0$ while the second part starts from $r=r_H+\delta$ to the singularity where $r$ is large and $\delta$ is a small number.
-In this work, we choose $\delta=10^{-5}$ throughout the numerical calculations.\\ We need to specify the values of the fields near the horizon as the initial conditions to the numerical calculations.
+In this work, we choose $\delta=10^{-5}$ throughout the numerical calculations.
+Furthermore, we also choose $m^2=-2$, which satisfies the Breitenlohner–Freedman bound and generates relevant deformation in the CFT.\\ We need to specify the values of the fields near the horizon as the initial conditions to the numerical calculations.
 The expansions of the fields near the horizon are given by

 The value of $f(r)$ at $r_H$ is set to zero for the black hole solution, while $f_{H1}$ is related to the black hole's temperature through the relation

 Furthermore, to make the norm of the gauge field $A_\mu$ finite at the horizon, we also require $A_t(r_H)=A_x(r_H)=0$.
 The value of $N(r)$ evaluated at the horizon is nothing but the horizon's angular velocity $N(r_H)=N_{H0}=-\Omega_H$, with